ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-hana-sr.md

 - Both nodes active.
 - Cluster is started on NODE1 and NODE2.
 - Check SAP HANA System Replication status.
-   - primary SAP HANA database is running on NODE2
+   - Primary SAP HANA database is running on NODE2
-   - secondary SAP HANA database is running on NODE1
+   - Secondary SAP HANA database is running on NODE1
    - HANA System Replication is activated and in sync

 #### Test2 - Test procedure